inusanaimu/inusanaimu/README.md

-- 👋 Hi, I’m @inusanaimu
+- 👋 Hi, I’m Inusa Naimu,
-- 👀 I’m interested in JavaScript Development
+- 👀 I’m interested in JavaScript Development,
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently Working on ReactNative project,
-- 💞️ I’m looking to collaborate on JavaScript CAD Program
+- 💞️ I’m looking to collaborate on JavaScript CAD Program,
-- 📫 How to reach me ...
+- 📫 How to reach me "inusanaimu@gmail.com, +2347069264010".

 <!---
 inusanaimu/inusanaimu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.